The next VIRTUAL Visitor Info Session will be on Friday, June 2, at 7:00pm. Email Susan at email@example.com for the meeting link.

 In hopes of creating a culture in which people of any race, sexual orientation, or gender identity expression feel welcome and included, we see a need:

 We can always do better.
 We know there is more work to do, and we are up for it!

 For over 40 years, we have worked to create the secure, comfortable, rewarding environment we thought necessary for a good life together.
 We share 7 large, mainly adjacent residences on the North Shore of Staten Island in a racially mixed, working class neighborhood, close to the Staten Island Ferry (a half-hour free ferry ride from downtown Manhattan).

 Work.
-Some community members work in Manhattan, Brooklyn, or Staten Island in a variety of fields, including social services, health care, education, healing arts, culinary arts, and information technology.
+Some community members work outside the community in a variety of fields, including social services, health care, education, healing arts, culinary arts, and information technology.
 Others of us work in our two Every Thing Goes stores nearby, where we sell used clothing, books, furniture, and a variety of related merchandise, or in the Ganas Community residences in housekeeping, food distribution, cooking, administration, or building maintenance and renovation.

 Indoor Spaces.
 We’ve renovated our buildings to suit our needs and our pleasure.
 Our living spaces are comfortable, attractive and relatively well maintained.
 Bathrooms are shared among floormates in each house.
 Public spaces are shared, and some can be reserved for special gatherings.